-An AI-driven image analysis software which is fully-integrated in the radiologist’s pre-existing workflow can provide automatic results, without needing additional departmental resources.
-An additional benefit of fully-integrated AI solutions is that their use is not restricted by time or place, therefore supporting flexible and remote working.
-In the context of the COVID-19 pandemic, it’s been encouraging to see the increase in remote reporting, whilst maintaining a functioning department, in many hospital trusts.
+An AI-driven image analysis software that is fully integrated into the radiologist’s pre-existing workflow can provide automatic results, without needing additional departmental resources.
+An additional benefit of fully integrated AI solutions is that their use is not restricted by time or place, therefore supporting flexible and remote working.
+In the context of the covid-19 pandemic, it’s been encouraging to see the increase in remote reporting, whilst maintaining a functioning department, in many hospital trusts.
 Going forward, it will be interesting to see whether radiologists will have the option to continue to work remotely where possible.

 Valuing input from healthcare professionals